mmaxin/hide-and-seek-game/rules.md

 > **Hiders must take their photo from the exact location they intend to stay.**

-- *If you move more than 5 steps, that counts as a Reposition!
-Please avoid hiding anywhere you might be asked to move.*
+- *If you move more than 5 steps for any reason, that counts as a Reposition!
+Avoid hiding anywhere you might be told to move.*

 - *If you could no longer take your photo again (such as by stepping around a corner), you've Repositioned!*